Skip to main content

 Photo by VALERIE MACON/AFP via Getty Images

-Matthew Kang is the Lead Editor of Eater LA.
-He has covered dining, restaurants, food culture, and nightlife in Los Angeles since 2008.
-He's the host of K-Town, a YouTube series covering Korean food in America, and has been featured in Netflix's Street Food show.
+Matthew Kang is the Lead Editor of the Southern California/Southwest region, and has covered dining, restaurants, food culture, and nightlife in Los Angeles since 2008.

 A new California law could allow businesses — especially independent restaurants, bars, and cafes — more easily get out of their leases, providing relief to restaurant owners weighed down by the loss of sales amid the coronavirus pandemic.